Stubs42/OrangeLine/README.md

 In quantized mode (green light), CV IN and STEP are quantized to semi tone voltages so CV OUT is quantized too.
 In quantized mode, STEP is working in a special way.
 Fence will first use a fixed step of 1V (1 octave).
 If the resulting cv is higher than the upper range limit, it uses STEP to determine an alternative note (alt = CV - 1 + STEP).
 If alt is in range or high < alt < CV, alt will be sent to CV OUT.
 This way you can allow Fence for example to replace a note by its 5th (STEP = 7 ST) or minor third (STEP = 3 ST) if those would fit in range.
 A STEP of 0 disables alternative notes and is fine in most use cases.

-In shaper mode (orange light) Fence processes CV IN as an audio signal [-5:5]V, applying the described algorythm to the audio signal.
+In shaper mode (red light) Fence processes CV IN as an audio signal [-5:5]V, applying the described algorythm to the audio signal.
 CV OUT in SHPR mode is centered and scaled to [-5:5]V.

 When the mode light is off, Fence is working in raw mode processing signals between -10 and 10 V. All voltages are used as they are without any conversion.
 Still output is clamped to [-10:10]V.